 Who can use the Piccolo ?

-The Piccolo is suitable for everyone and in particular, people with bridgework, braces or other hard-to-access oral situations, as well as for those with poor hand dexterity.
+The Piccolo technology is suitable for everyone and in particular, people with bridgework, braces or other hard-to-access oral situations, as well as for those with poor hand dexterity.
 A smaller model is being developed more suitable for children.

 How do I insert a battery into the Piccolo ?